vitessio/website/content/en/docs/user-guides/historical/horizontal-sharding.md

 ## SplitClone

-The process for SplitClone is similar to VerticalSplitClone.
+SplitClone has been deprecated in version 12.0.
+In older versions the process for SplitClone is similar to VerticalSplitClone.
 It starts the horizontal resharding process:

 ``` sh
 ./303_horizontal_split.sh